 **If you suspect you have been exposed of have symptoms please do not come to Mansfield Family Practice.
 You can call the office for medical direction.**

-Currently in Connecticut as of April 1, 2021 patients age 16 and older are eligible for the vaccine.
+As of May 13th, all individuals 12 years of age and older are eligible for the vaccine.

 While we hope we do get vaccine for COVID-19, we do not currently have any vaccine.
 The State of CT has developed a website to keep the public informed about the most recent guidance on the COVID-19 vaccine distribution plans: https://portal.ct.gov/Coronavirus/covid-19%20vaccinations